assidiwassim/ollama-demo/README.md

-# Ollama & Open WebUI Demo Project
+# Ollama AI Models & Open WebUI: Docker Setup for Seamless Model Management

-This project sets up an environment with two services: **Ollama** and **Open WebUI**.
-The setup uses Docker Compose to easily spin up and manage the containers.
+This project sets up an AI-powered environment using **Ollama** and **Open WebUI**.
+The setup leverages Docker Compose to easily deploy and manage the containers.

+## Overview

+### What is Ollama?

+[Ollama](https://ollama.com) is a lightweight and efficient framework for running AI models locally.
+It provides a simple API to interact with large language models (LLMs) without requiring extensive hardware or cloud-based services.
+With **Ollama**, you can run various AI models like **LLaMA, Mistral, Gemma, and TinyLLaMA** on your machine.

+### What is Open WebUI?

+[Open WebUI](https://github.com/open-webui/open-webui) is a user-friendly web-based interface for managing AI models running in Ollama.
+It allows you to:
+- Load and interact with different AI models.
+- Perform real-time text generation and inference.
+- Manage multiple models seamlessly.
+- Run AI-powered applications in a browser.

 ## Prerequisites